Understanding SoniCloud Users, Groups, Permissions and SSO

 If a user has access to multiple sites, they can have different permissions levels for each site – for instance, a user may need to have Admin permissions at a central location, but only View permissions at satellite locations.

-Sonicu recommends limiting Manager and Admin permission levels to only critical teammates to ensure that changes aren’t made that unintentionally affect others in the system.
+Sonicu recommends limiting Manager and Admin permission levels to only critical teammates to ensure changes don’t unintentionally affect others in the system.

 These permissions levels are not enabled by default – contact Sonicu Support to determine if these permissions levels would be a benefit to your organization